LostArtefacts/TRX/docs/trx/lua/reference/CATALOG.md

 - [lua]`trx.catalog.samples` - 203 names

     Every sound sample TRX has a name for.
-This is the catalog id, which `trx.sound.play` does not take: convert it to the level's own slot with `trx.catalog.to_slot` first.

     Example:
     ```lua
-    local slot = trx.catalog.to_slot(trx.catalog.Context.SAMPLES, trx.catalog.samples.LARA_NO)
-    trx.sound.play(slot)
+    trx.sound.play(trx.catalog.samples.LARA_NO)
     ```

     <details><summary>Click here to see a list of all symbols.</summary>